gnosischain/gnosischain-etl-airflow/README.md

 ## Setting up Airflow DAGs using Google Cloud Composer

-We have put together an extenstive documentation containing the terraform specs that are required to spin up a Google Composer instance of Airflow.
+We have put together an extenstive documentation containing the necessary terraform specs to spin up a Google Composer instance of Airflow.

 See [./docs/terraform_examples](./docs/terraform_examples) for more details.